sbates-idrc/c2lc-coding-environment/open_robot_kit/crickit_circuit_playround_bluefruit_miniq/README.md

 - There isn't a great place for a battery pack
   - It could go on another level, above the controller board, but would need another chassis board, like the miniQ upper deck
-  - Or we could make a larger chassis that would fit a battery pack
+  - Or we could make a larger custom chassis that would fit a battery pack

 ## Additional programs